Decentralized-Software-Systems-LLC/project-ted-nft/README.md

 # project-ted-nft
-A simple NFT project between a father and daughter
+A simple NFT learning project between a father and daughter

 ## Background